robertsamples/voron-sourcing-guide/README.md

 published guide.
 Removals struck through in red, additions in blue, word by word inside each cell.

-`data/` — the master JSON, link-check results, and CSVs for the parts that need a human decision.
+`data/` — the master JSON, link-check results, and CSVs for the parts that needed manual review.
+I have gone through any links my parser could not determine were alive/dead to confirm this manually.

 ## Running it